An illustration of the trough-to-peak trick often used to state a false increase in the “trend” of global temperatures.

 This shows how totally false conclusions can be drawn after fitting a “trend” to such a choice of the time periods.

 Fitting a linear “trend” model to data from such a system, that is anything but linear in its behaviour, is invalid.
-Yet this practice is ubiquitous in climate science, even in peer-reviewed literature such as this:
+Yet this practice is ubiquitous in climate science, even in IPCC reports and peer-reviewed literature such as this:

 [*] Compo et al 2013: